What Shopify built-in inventory tool was — and why merchants relied on it

 | Cost | Free | Free |

 The gap is significant.
 Shopify's native PO tool lets you create and track purchase orders, but it doesn't tell you what to order or how much.
-Demand forecasting and reorder suggestions — the features that made Stocky actually useful for purchasing decisions — are completely absent.
+Demand forecasting and reorder suggestions — the features that made built-in inventory tool actually useful for purchasing decisions — are completely absent.
 If you want those back, you need a third-party app.

-What to look for in a Stocky replacement
+What to look for in a inventory management for Shopify

 Not all inventory apps are the same.
-Before evaluating options, it helps to know which Stocky features were actually driving value for your specific operation.
-Most merchants who relied on Stocky need:
+Before evaluating options, it helps to know which built-in inventory tool features were actually driving value for your specific operation.
+Most merchants who relied on built-in inventory tool need:

 - Demand-based reorder suggestions — not just a "low stock" alert when you've already hit zero, but a forward-looking signal based on sales velocity and supplier lead times so you can reorder before you stock out.